TheMineWay/react-handled-forms/README.md

-# react-handled-forms
+# React handled forms

-A React.js utility to manage forms.
+A React.js utility to manage forms (state and validation)